 The benefits and risks of the procedure are controversial, with views ranging from it providing some benefits and few risks, to no benefit and significant risks.
 Studies suggest surgeries have a complication rate of between 1.5-6% for children depending on their age, with complications more likely as you age.
 Most complications are not considered to be severe, though in very rare cases it can result in deformities, loss of the penis, and even death.
 Evidence suggests one of the key medical benefits of circumcision is a reduced risk of HIV infection, at least among heterosexual men in sub-Saharan Africa.
 Other benefits include a possible reduction in other STI transmissions.

-With regards to negatives effects, aside from the possible complications a prominent criticism is that the foreskin is one of the most sensitive areas of the penis and so its removal may result in permanent reduction in sensitivity, particularly during sex.
-Concerns have also been raised about the ethics of performing a potentially unnecessary cosmetic procedure on an infant when they could be left to make the decision for themselves upon reaching sexual maturity.
+With regards to negatives, aside from the possible complications a prominent criticism is that the foreskin is one of the most sensitive areas of the penis and so its removal may result in permanent reduction in sensitivity, particularly during sex.
+Concerns have also been raised about the ethics of performing a potentially unnecessary cosmetic procedure on an infant when they could be able to make the decision for themselves upon reaching sexual maturity.

 The most common reason a circumcision is performed for medical reasons is due to phimosis.
 Phimosis is a condition where the foreskin is too tight to be pulled back over the head of the penis.
 This can cause pain, skin splitting, or a lack of sensation during sex, and may lead to an increase in urinary tract infections or sexually transmitted infections.
 Hygiene may also be an issue if the foreskin cannot be retracted even when soft.